 Driven by increased customer loyalty and brand value, embedded lending in the B2C space has rapidly evolved from a burgeoning value-added service into a ubiquitous facilitator of streamlined lending experiences.
 According to Bain Capital, around 10% of point-of-sale transactions are made via embedded finance, resulting in a transaction value of around $43 billion.
 By 2026, this market is expected to grow to between $80 billion and $90 billion – and there won’t be a bank manager in sight.

-Tune in next week where we will be discussing embedded business management.
+Check out our blog on embedded business management.
 Many small businesses don’t have the resources to create separate functions for important tasks like accounting.
 Embedded business management is the part of the ecosystem that can accommodate this allowing small business owners to focus on what they do best, growing their businesses.

 Suggested readsView all blog posts